DUI Lawyers for Defense of Driving Under the Influence Cases

 Another “carrot-and-stick” initiative of NHTSA was to coerce all states to impose a lengthy loss of driving privileges for anyone who refuses post-arrest testing.
 The recommendation was for at least 180 days, but states like Georgia call for a one-year suspension for a DUI refusal.
 The guidelines permit states to issue some sort of hardship license (to get to and from work and other limited purposes) for those who show proof of rehabilitation of some type (like DUI school or alcohol and drug screening and treatment.

-All states have laws for commercial motor vehicle (CMV) drivers setting their permitted BAC level at 0.04 grams percent or more.
-Furthermore, much more strident sanctions exist (on impaired driving charges) for these big rig drivers, due to the extreme risk if fatalities and serious bodily injury if collisions with smaller vehicles occur.
+All states have laws for commercial motor vehicle (CMV) drivers to set their permitted BAC level at 0.04 grams percent or more.
+Furthermore, much more strident sanctions exist (on impaired driving charges) for these big rig drivers, due to the extreme risk of fatalities and serious bodily injury if collisions with smaller vehicles occur.

 Best Rated DUI Lawyers, DWI Attorneys, OWI Lawyers, OUI Attorneys Near Me